microsoft/AdaptiveCards/specs/explorations/extensions/README.md

 > Project board tracking this work is here: https://github.com/microsoft/AdaptiveCards/projects/25

 1. Extensions are backed by a **an extension manifest** which describes its name, supported platforms, how it changes the schema, etc (details below)
 1. Hosts describe what extensions they support in a centralized repo of Host Configs
 1. Extension manifests and Host Configs are used to generate new pages on adaptivecards.io that list available extensions and which extensions work in which hosts.
 A more advanced version of this: ![](compat-chart.png)
-1. Extensions should be in a set of wel-defined states, such as "standard" or "experiment" or "osbolete" (which could indicate a workaround)
+1. Extensions should be in a set of well-defined states, such as "standard" or "experiment" or "osbolete" (which could indicate a workaround)
 1. Designer support.
 If a Host supports an extension, the Designer should reflect that (where possible)
 1. Card-authors can explicitly require extensions using the `requires` and `fallback` mechanism